What are the key differences between manual testing and automation testing?

 -

-How can I begin a career as a QA tester with no prior experience?
+How can I build a portfolio as a QA tester?

 Forum Icons: Forum contains no unread posts Forum contains unread posts